StakeNow/tzip/templates/tzip-template.md

 ## Security Considerations

-This section of the document should explain any security relevant features of the proposal, or any critical issues for implemenenters.
+This section of the document should explain any security relevant features of the proposal, or any critical issues for implementers.

 ## Test Cases